ztyyLV/web-twain-docs/indepth/deployment/service.md

 * On macOS, find and kill the service in "Activity Monitor" and it'll start itself.
 * On Linux, find and kill the service in "System monitor" and it'll start itself.

-### Q: Why am I asked to install the service after it is installed
+### Q: Why am I asked to install the service after it is installed?

 **A**: There are a few possible causes